NickStat23/pfSense-TrueNAS-Home-Lab/README.md

 - Nick's PC connected locally for NAS access over AES-256-GCM

 **Outbound NordVPN client (ovpnc1):**
-- Status: Connected (Success) over UDP4 to a NordVPN server
+- Status: Connected over UDP4 to a NordVPN server
-- All outbound internet traffic from the network is routed through the encrypted NordVPN tunnel at the firewall level, meaning no individual device needs a VPN app installed
+- All outbound traffic from the network routes through NordVPN at the firewall level, no VPN app needed on any device

 ---

 ![Mobile Remote Access](images/Mobile_Remote_Access.png)

-Securely connected to OpenVPN from my Android device, giving me full remote access to my NAS storage and Nextcloud from outside my home network.
+Three screens showing full remote access from my Android phone.
+Left: OpenVPN connected as "NickVPN" on UDP4-1194 with tunnel IP 10.0.23.4, running for 48 minutes with live throughput.
+Middle: browsing TrueNAS directly at 192.168.21.12 with all shares visible (8gb_drive, Datastore, plex_media_server, Storage_extrabackup).
+Right: Nextcloud fully accessible with all personal files and folders, everything tunneled through OpenVPN from outside the home network.

 ---